OliverSwift/Promys/README.md

 Get to `Client/Linux` and type `make package`.
 This will generate a `promys.deb` file which is intended for debian based distros.
 User will have to install it prior to using the client.
 With any launcher, search for promys and start the application.
-Works fine on Ubuntu, Mint, ...
+Works fine on Ubuntu, Mint, Fedora, ...

 ### MacOS